Iran family dinner and experiencing the real taste of Iranian cuisine during your tour in Iran make an unforgettable experience.

 But, what makes Iran family dinner exciting and makes these dishes more tasty and delicious, is Iranian Hospitality.
-Iranians consider their guests as friends of God and so they are very welcoming and kind to those who step into their houses.
+Iranians consider their guests friends of God and are very welcoming and kind to those who step into their houses.

 Package Description :

-A pleasant Iran family dinner with an Iranian Family will make you familiar with Iranians habits and traditions of eating.
+A pleasant Iran family dinner with an Iranian Family will make you familiar with Iranian habits and traditions of eating.